DanBot-Hosting/DBH-Bot-Wrapper-API/README.md

 Replace the placeholder values with your actual Discord bot and user information.

-# DanBot
+# DanBot Hosting:

 > [!NOTE]
 > Found a bug?
 Open a [GitHub Issue](https://github.com/DanBot-Hosting/DBH-BOT-API/issues/new).
 Found a vulnerability?
-Open a ticket in our [Discord Server](https://discord.gg/dbh) (Soon enough on a support website!)
+Open a ticket in our [Discord Server](https://discord.gg/dbh).

 > Made with ❤️ by [DanBot Hosting](https://danbot.host).